SunLab-GMU/SPEAKER/README.md

 ```
 $ sudo ./unload.sh
 ```
-4. Check the violations of Seccomp Filter rules by the following command:
+4. Check the violations of Seccomp Filter rules by the following command.
+Violated syscall can be added into corresponding profiles if necessery.
 ```
 $ tail -f /var/log/audit/audit.log | grep SECCOMP
 ```